Garbage

 Sewage and Wastewater

-There is no way around discussing this when it comes to garbage.
-We all make waste!!
+Another unavoidable aspect of garbage is that all human bodies make waste!
 That is why there is a bathroom in every house, school, restaurant, and hotel.
-That is what our body does.
 But where does the waste go when we flush?

-Well, in most communities in the U.S. it heads down a pipe system to the sewage treatment plant.
-There it is treated to kill bacteria and remove harmful chemicals which can get into the system when people wash paint brushes or their cars or any other activity where chemicals might get into the sewer.
-Liquid waste is allowed to evaporate, which separates water from the actual waste.
-Water is the only part that will evaporate, so it is a great sorting system.
+In most communities in the United States, human waste heads down a pipe system to the sewage treatment plant.
+There it is treated to kill bacteria and remove harmful chemicals which can get into the sewer system.
+Liquid waste is allowed to evaporate, which separates water from the solid waste.
 The water may be treated further and funneled into the local water system or into a lake or the ocean.
-But it might also just evaporate into the air.

 Garbage Islands

 In the Pacific Ocean, several huge collections of garbage lie suspended in the water.
 They began in the 1950s and continue to grow on a regular basis.
 Most of their content is plastic which is non-biodegradable.
 The ocean currents have gathered these trash heaps from all of the garbage which is discarded into the ocean.
-The currents just seem to cause the garbage to congregate in a few locations.
-More information at this NOAA site.
+These collections of trash are massive.
+The Great Pacific Garbage Patch covers a surface area of 620,000 square miles (1.6 million square kilometers) – twice the size of Texas.
+You can find more information at this NOAA site.

 This garbage is dangerous to wildlife.
 Birds and some sea creatures regularly gather near the garbage island looking for food.
 They can get tangled in plastic bottle carriers or eat plastic pieces.
 The carriers can get tight around their necks or legs and cause them to choke or drown.
 The ingested plastic can get caught in their throats or lodge in their intestines.

-These dangers are not just found in the ocean, but can happen to wildlife when garbage is thrown along the side of the road or whenever it is not disposed of properly.
+These dangers are not just found in the ocean.
+They can happen to wildlife when garbage is thrown along the side of the road or whenever it is not disposed of properly.
+That is one reason why it’s so important not to litter, and to always dispose of trash in the appropriate containers.

 Interesting Garbage Facts

-• Plastics have numbers on the bottom of them to help recyclers identify which type of plastic the item is made out of — this helps them use the plastic for the right purpose.
+- Plastics have numbers on the bottom of them to help recyclers identify which type of plastic the item is made from.
+This helps them use the plastic for the right purpose.

-• Glass keeps its color when recycled and is not usually changed — so green glass is used again as green glass in its next life.
+- Glass keeps its color when recycled, so green glass is used again as green glass in its next life.
+Glass can be recycled over and over again.

-• It takes less energy to create paper from recycled product than it does to create paper from a tree.
+- It takes less energy to create paper from recycled products than it does to create paper from a tree.
+Recycling one ton of paper can save 17 trees, 7,000 gallons of water, two barrels of oil, and 4,000 kilowatts of electricity.

 Fun Links

-A Day in the Life of your garbage and recyclables - follow your trash on its journey!
+- A Day in the Life of Your Garbage and Recyclables

 Top 10 Questions